 Sergio Escalera obtained the P.h.D. degree on Multi-class visual categorization systems at Computer Vision Center, UAB.
 He obtained the 2008 best Thesis award on Computer Science at Universitat Autònoma de Barcelona.
 He leads the Human Pose Recovery and Behavior Analysis Group at UB, CVC, and the Barcelona Graduate School of Mathematics.
 He is an associate professor at the Department of Mathematics and Informatics, Universitat de Barcelona.
 He is an adjunct professor at Universitat Oberta de Catalunya, Aalborg University, and Dalhousie University.
 He has been visiting professor at TU Delft and Aalborg Universities.
 He is a member of the Visual and Computational Learning consolidated research group of Catalonia.
 He is also a member of the Computer Vision Center at Campus UAB.
 He is Editor-in-Chief of American Journal of Intelligent Systems and editorial board member of more than 5 international journals.
 He is advisor, director, and vice-president of ChaLearn Challenges in Machine Learning, leading ChaLearn Looking at People events.
 He is co-founder of PhysicalTech and Care Respite companies.
-He is also member of the AERFAI Spanish Association on Pattern Recognition, ACIA Catalan Association of Artificial Intelligence, and he is vice-chair of IAPR TC-12: Multimedia and visual information systems.
+He is also member of the AERFAI Spanish Association on Pattern Recognition, ACIA Catalan Association of Artificial Intelligence, INNS, and vice-chair of IAPR TC-12: Multimedia and visual information systems.
 He has different patents and registered models.
 He has published more than 150 research papers and participated in the organization of scientific events, including CCIA04, CCIA14, ICCV11, AMDO2016, FG2017, and workshops at ICCV11, ICMI13, ECCV14, CVPR15, ICCV15, CVPR16, ECCV16, ICPR16, NIPS16.
 He has been guest editor at JMLR, TPAMI, IJCV, TAC, PR, and Neural Comp. and App.
 He has been area chair at WACV16, NIPS16, AVSS17, and FG17.
 His research interests include, between others, statistical pattern recognition, visual object recognition, and HCI systems, with special interest in human pose recovery and behavior analysis from multi-modal data.

 Email: sergio dot escalera dot guerrero at gmail dot com, Address: University of Barcelona, Gran Via de les Corts Catalanes 585, 08007, Barcelona.
 Phone: +34 93 4020853.
 ORCID 0000-0003-0617-8873, Researcher ID L-2998-2015, Scopus Author ID 22634035000.